 District Board Member Expenses [Procedure]

-District Board Member expenses for performing official Zonta business, as budgeted, shall be paid by the District.
-Expenses include but are not limited to transportation, meals, postage, telephone and Board Meeting expenses.
+District Leadership Team’s expenses for performing official Zonta business, as budgeted, may be paid by the District.
+Expenses include but are not limited to transportation, meals, postage, telephone and Leadership Team Meeting expenses.
 (See also Section 7 D.8., Expenses for Invitations and Visits.)

-A request for reimbursement form shall be completed and expenses itemized.
+A request for reimbursement form may be completed and expenses itemized.
 This reimbursement form, along with appropriate receipts should be submitted to the Governor for review and approval.
 If approved, the Governor will send the paperwork to the Treasurer for payment within thirty (30) days.
 Donated expenses shall be itemized and so noted on the form.
 All reimbursement forms, except those for the Governor, shall be approved by the Governor.
 The vouchers and bills of the Governor shall be approved by the Lt.
 Governor.

 All expenses should be submitted within sixty (60) days of the expenditure for the reimbursement.
 If expenses are not submitted within this time frame, they may not be reimbursed.
 No request for reimbursement will be considered if submitted more than thirty